SynaSreng/SynaSreng.github.io/_pages/cv.md

 Summary
 ======
-<p align="justify">Computer vision researcher with more than 6 years experience in development of accurate algorithms to automatically detect diseases on different types of medical images such as retinal fundus image, x-rays images, and microscope images.
-Skilled in machine learning, medical image analysis, computer vision, deep learning, and research.
-Strong research professional with a demonstrated history of working in the higher education industry - PhD focused in Electrical and Computer Engineering from King Mongkut's Institute of Technology Ladkrabang.</p>
+<p align="justify">Syna Sreng received his engineering degree in Electrical and Energy Engineering (option: Electronic Automatic and Telecommunication) from Institute of Technology of Cambodia, Phnom Penh, Cambodia in 2011, and received M.Eng. and Ph.D. degrees in Computer and Electrical Engineering from King Mongkut’s Institute of Technology Ladkrabang (KMITL), Bangkok, Thailand in 2013 and 2019 respectively.
+He has joined Computer Lab(II), led by Asst.
+Prof. Dr. Noppadol Maneerat, since 2012 as a research student.
+His research interests are in the area of image processing, computer vision, and machine learning, especially the application of medical image processing.
+His research outcomes include 6 journal papers and 7 conference proceedings various topics in development of accurate algorithms to automatedly detect diseases on different types of medical images such as retinal images, x-ray images, and microscope images (See in [publications](https://synasreng.github.io/publications/) ) .
+He is currently a postdoctoral fellow in the laboratory of professor Noppadol Maneerat at KMITL, Bangkok, Thailand.</p>

 Education
 ======